-Fracking for Copper: BHP & Barrick Chase “Ultimate Prize”
+Fracking for Gold: BHP & Barrick Chase “Ultimate Prize”

 BHP, Barrick Gold and mining contractor Hatch are all looking at ways to replace mines with grids of wells that pump metal out of the ground, up-ending the industry's economics